Viki-coding/GAA_STORE/TESTING.md

 **BUG:** I needed to modify my model, as I wanted the user to be able to choose which manufacturers hurley they wanted.
 So  I created a new model and deleted it from the hurley model.
 I thought I had made migrations and run migrations but I obviously did something wrong and ended up with countless errors after errors for a day saying my table already existed but they didn't.
 **RESOLVED BY:** Walking away from the laptop and returning.
 The advice I was getting on-line was to delete all previous migrations and reapply them, which I did but didn't solve the problem.
 Ran my models.py though perplexity and was shown I had manufacurers in my grips which I shouldn't have had, amended that.
 Stack overflow advised to delete my database, which I did and then reapply migrations which I did and it worked then.

+**BUG:** I realised that should of used a general product_detail.html rather than separate product detail pages to reuse code and work with the product list dynamically.
+So I set about to do that.
+REceived an error page NoReverseMatch at /products/hurley/1/.
+Reverse for 'add_to_bag' with arguments '('',)' not found.
+1 pattern(s) tried: ['bag/add/(?P<product_id>[0-9]+)/\\Z'].
+**RESOLVED BY:** I fixed a typo in my nested form.
+I reviewed by views, concentrating on hurley_details as this was hightlighted in grey in the error page.
+In my return render I changed 'hurley': hurley.product to 'product': hurley.product and this fixed it.